Woman Refuses to Move Car Blocking Narrow Alley

 Ha Tinh: Girl Takes Mother’s Gold Necklace and Sells It

-Police in Huong Tra commune, Ha Tinh province, have investigated and clarified a case involving an 11-year-old girl who took her mother’s gold necklace and sold it.
+Police in Huong Tra commune, Ha Tinh province, Vietnam, investigated a case involving an 11-year-old girl.
+Private investigators in Vietnam, the girl had taken her mother’s gold necklace and sold it.

 According to authorities, the girl, identified as A.K.H., took a gold necklace belonging to her mother without permission.